 How many carbs are in doner meat?

-Each type of doner meat can differ by recipe, but in general you should expect doner meat to contain about 2-5g of carbohydrates per 100g serving.
+Each type of doner meat can differ by recipe, but generally, you should expect doner meat to contain about 2-5g of carbohydrates per 100g serving.

 What is doner meat?